 Pitt Polder Ecological Reserve

 This reserve protects a granite outcrop surrounded by the typical marshes, which once occupied most of this area.
 Mammals commonly seen include black bear, black-tailed deer and various bats.
 A variety of waterfowl and songbirds occur here as well as an astounding array of plants, small mammals, amphibians, reptiles, insects and other invertebrates.
-Pitt Polder is part of the Metro Vancouver Regional Parks system.
+Pitt Polder is part of the BC Parks system.

 This waterway has heritage significance as a traditional Katzie First Nation site.